glowkeeper/Enervator/README.md

 You can read some of the details as to how Enervator works by reading [About Enervator](/ABOUT.md).

 _*Enervator is described in more detail in [Steve Huckle's PhD Thesis](https://glowkeeper.github.io/PhDWorks/).
-Some of the text here borrows excerpts from that work._
+Some of the information here borrows excerpts from that work._

 _**The name Enervator is a reference to the token's relation to energy.
 The word 'enervator' is a noun meaning 'something that enervates', where 'enervates' is a verb, meaning to weaken.
 So in this context, the token aims to decrease energy consumption._